kckarnige/improved-ui/readme.md

 *I made this, first out of boredom, but now I genuinely want to make a good theme :D*

 **USRBG AND CUSTOM SERVER LOGOS ARE NOW INCLUDED!
-(You need to be running [DevilBro's plugin lib](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Library) for these to work on BetterDiscord, sorry browser users :/)**
+(You need to be running [DevilBro's plugin lib](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Library) for USRBG to work on BetterDiscord, and CSL only works on Powercord atm :/)**

 ### Preset Colors